abhanjac/blood_cell_image_segmentation/README.md

 # Training with weights:
 Since the output of this segmentation network will be a segmented map of the input image, so the classification is done on the pixel level.
-Hence, here to make a good overall training performance, the dataset has to be balanced in terms of the
+Hence, here to make a good overall training performance, the dataset has to be balanced in terms of the number of pixels of the different classes in the dataset.
+I.e. the total number of pixels in each of the **10** different classes in the dataset has to be pretty much the same to have an unbiased training.
+Otherwise the network will only focus on